drduh/macOS-Security-and-Privacy-Guide/README.md

 An important property of modern browsers Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model (DOM).
 If SOP is compromised, the security of the entire browser is compromised.

 Many browser exploits are based on social engineering as a means of gaining persistence.
-Always be mindful of opening untrusted sites and especially mindful when downloading new software.
+Always be mindful of opening untrusted sites and especially careful when downloading new software.

 Another important consideration about browser security are extensions.
 This is an issue affecting Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to only critically necessary ones published by trustworthy developers.